davengalle05/Active-Directory-Prerequisites-and-Installation/README.md

 ## List of Prerequisites

-- **Windows Server 2019 ISO:** Operating system used to deploy the Active Directory Domain Controller.
+- **Windows Server 2019 ISO:** Operating system used to deploy the domain controller.
 - **VirtualBox:** Hypervisor used to host the Windows Server virtual machine.
-- **pfSense:** Firewall/router used to provide internal network routing.
+- **pfSense:** Provides internal network routing and gateway services.
-- **Static IP Configuration:** Required for domain controller and DNS reliability.
+- **Static IP Addressing:** Required for reliable DNS and Active Directory functionality.
-- **Administrator Access:** Required for role installation and configuration.
+- **Administrator Privileges:** Required to install roles and promote the server.

 ---

 ## OVERVIEW

-1. Prepare the Windows Server 2019 OS for domain services.
+1. Prepare Windows Server 2019 for Active Directory services.
 2. Configure internal networking and static IP addressing.
 3. Install Active Directory Domain Services and DNS.
 4. Promote the server to a Domain Controller.
-5. Configure DNS and DHCP for the domain.
-6. Create domain users and assign permissions.
+5. Verify domain and DNS functionality.
-7. Apply Group Policy Objects (GPOs).
-8. Prepare the environment for administrative access and testing.

 ---

 ## 1. Prepare Windows Server 2019 for Domain Services

-Install Windows Server 2019 in VirtualBox and configure the system for internal network use.
+Install Windows Server 2019 in a virtualized environment and configure it for internal network use.

-- Allocate **4096 MB RAM**
+- Allocate **4096 MB RAM** in VirtualBox.
-- Set Network Adapter to **Internal Network (lan2)**
+- Set Network Adapter to **Internal Network (lan2)**.
+- Disable unnecessary boot devices (e.g., floppy).
-- Install VirtualBox Guest Additions
+- Install VirtualBox Guest Additions.
-- Remove installation media after setup
+- Remove installation media after setup.
-- Rename system to **DC1**
+- Rename the system to **DC1**.

 ---

 ## 2. Configure Network Settings

-Assign a static IP address to the server.
+Assign a static IPv4 configuration to the server to ensure proper domain and DNS operation.

 - IP Address: `10.80.80.2`
 - Subnet Mask: `255.255.255.0`
 - Default Gateway: `10.80.80.1`
 - Preferred DNS Server: `10.80.80.2`

-This ensures proper DNS and domain functionality.

 ---

-## 3. Install Active Directory and DNS
+## 3. Install Active Directory Domain Services and DNS

-Install Active Directory Domain Services and DNS using Server Manager.
+Install the required roles using Server Manager.

-- Open **Server Manager → Add Roles and Features**
+- Open **Server Manager → Manage → Add Roles and Features**.
-- Select **Active Directory Domain Services**
+- Select **Active Directory Domain Services (AD DS)**.
-- Add required features and DNS Server
+- Add required features.
+- Select and install **DNS Server**.
+- Complete role installation.

+---

+## 4. Promote Server to Domain Controller

-- Promote the server to a Domain Controller:
+Promote the server to a Domain Controller and create a new forest.

+- Choose **Add a new forest**.
-  - New Forest: `AD.Lab`
+- Root Domain Name: `AD.Lab`
 - NetBIOS Name: `AD`
+- Configure Directory Services Restore Mode (DSRM) password.
+- Complete prerequisite checks.
-- Complete installation and reboot
+- Install and reboot the system.

 ---

-## 4. Configure DNS and DHCP

-### DNS Configuration
-- Configure DNS forwarder:
-  - Forwarder IP: `10.80.80.1`

-### DHCP Configuration
-- Install DHCP Server role
-- Create a DHCP scope:
-  - Start IP: `10.80.80.11`
-  - End IP: `10.80.80.25`
-  - Subnet Mask: `255.255.255.0`
-  - Default Gateway: `10.80.80.1`
-- Activate DHCP scope
+## 5. Verification

+Confirm that the installation was successful.

+- Log in using domain credentials.
+- Verify **Active Directory Users and Computers** opens correctly.
+- Confirm **DNS Manager** is functioning.
+- Ensure the system is operating as a Domain Controller.

 ---

-## 5. Create Domain Users and Assign Permissions

-Create domain users using **Active Directory Users and Computers**.

-- **MaraCyber** – Domain Administrator
-- **KarmaCyber** – Standard / Exploitable User
-- **KLCyber** – Standard User

-Add **MaraCyber** to the **Domain Admins** group.

----

-## 6. Enable Administrative and Remote Features

-Configure Group Policy Objects (GPOs) to allow administration and testing.

-- Enable Remote Desktop Protocol (RDP)
-- Enable Windows Remote Management (WinRM)
-- Enable Remote Procedure Call (RPC)
-- Configure registry settings for remote administrative access
-- Apply policies using `gpupdate /force`

----

-## 7. Prepare Vulnerable Lab Environment (Testing Only)

-For learning and testing purposes:

-- Modify PowerShell execution policy
-- Execute scripts to intentionally weaken Active Directory security
-- Disable Defender and Firewall via Group Policy (lab use only)

----

 ## Conclusion

-This lab demonstrates the deployment and configuration of a **Windows Server 2019 Active Directory environment**, closely mirroring real-world enterprise domain setups.
-The project builds foundational IT Support and Systems Administration skills while enabling future security testing and learning scenarios.
+This phase establishes the foundation of the Active Directory environment by installing Windows Server 2019, configuring networking, and deploying Active Directory Domain Services.
+Subsequent phases will build on this foundation by configuring services, managing users, and applying Group Policy.